ethancfchen/generator-nodena-web/generators/app/templates/README.md

 *   `main` - Main option for [gulp-imagemin][gulp-imagemin],
     see [avaliable options](https://github.com/sindresorhus/gulp-imagemin#options).
 *   `plugins` - Add plugins and its options to [gulp-imagemin][gulp-imagemin].
-    All plugins name will be transfored as `kebab-case` and be loaded with prefix `imagemin-`, see [avaliable plugins](https://www.npmjs.com/browse/keyword/imageminplugin).
+    All plugins name will be transformed as `kebab-case` and be loaded with prefix `imagemin-`, see [avaliable plugins](https://www.npmjs.com/browse/keyword/imageminplugin).

 Example: